ssmm1315/ELKStack1/README.md

 - 24.22.17.244

 Machines within the network can only be accessed by _____.
 -Which machine did you allow to access your ELK VM?
-Jumpbox What was its IP address?52.149.156.214
+JumpboxProvisioner    What was its IP address?52.149.156.214

 A summary of the access policies in place can be found in the table below.